-Ed has been an active participant in the General Plan Update advocating that it include sustainability elements such as ‘street diets,’ increasing modes of transportation while improving walkability, safety and access for non- motorized vehicles.
+Ed has been an active participant in the General Plan Update advocating that it includes sustainability elements such as ‘street diets,’ increasing modes of transportation while improving walkability, safety and access for non- motorized vehicles.
 Many streets are in need of asphalt, road and pothole repair Ed will prioritize fixing our streets throughout the city.

 Ed supports forming a Diversity and Inclusion Commission that could sustain efforts supported by the city to erase racism in San Leandro.
 Through this and possibly a Chief Diversity Officer, we could attract a more diverse workforce at City Hall that in turn could reach out to all community members to help build a trusting rapport between our communities and local leaders.

 Ed will strengthen San Leandro’s partnership with our school district to support students, keep them focused, on track and out of trouble through easily accessible youth centers and activities such as the Pop-up Teen Takeovers that give our teens a place to go with fun activities that can be expanded to include educational programs and resources.
-Ed supports Measure J1, the San Leandro School Board Bond, to invest in school’s facility improvements and infrastructure. to ensure the environment where our students learn is a safe and productive.
-He also supports local youth programs, mentorships, internships and job training programs that prepare todays students for tomorrow’s jobs.
+Ed supports Measure J1, the San Leandro School Board Bond, to invest in the school’s facility improvements and infrastructure. to ensure the environment where our students learn is safe and productive.
+He also supports local youth programs, mentorships, internships and job training programs that prepare today's students for tomorrow’s jobs.